Saee-rgb/Wine_DataViz/README.md

 # Wine_DataViz
-staring at wine before tasting it : A data visualization project
+Staring at wine before tasting it : A data visualization project